Spice Up Your Home Meals with Serrano Pepper

 Serrano peppers like lots of organic matter in the soil.
 Just make sure that the soil doesn’t contain too much nitrogen.
 Excess nitrogen can make the serrano pepper plant grow too quickly, making it less productive and more prone to diseases and pests.

 When planting serrano peppers, you can purchase plants from a nursery or grow them from seed.
 Ideally, you should buy the seed from a trusted nursery or a small farm vendor.
-When you purchase serrano peppers from big box stores, diseases can spread more quickly due to the large numbers grown in industrial greenhouses.
+When you purchase serrano peppers from big box stores, diseases can spread quickly due to the large numbers grown in industrial greenhouses.

 Serrano Pepper Plant Care